clsavino/MySQL-Node-Bamazon/README.md

 ## Bamazon Customer App
 #### Screenshot 1 - Command Line Interface showing:
-* initial inventory when database created,
+* initial inventory when database created - SELECT query used,
-* initial user prompt,
+* initial user prompt - inquirer npm used,
-* order fulfilled message,
+* order fulfilled message - SELECT query used
-* cost of items calculated and displayed,
+* cost of items calculated and displayed - UPDATE query used,
 * customer prompted to continue shopping,
-* when custom selects "yes" the table is displayed with updated stock quantities,
+* when customer selects "yes" the table is displayed with updated stock quantities - cli-table2 npm used,
 * customer is prompted to continue shopping,
 * order is fulfilled and cost is calculated
 * customer is prompted again